ropensci/rfema/README.md

 that allows users to easily identify and retrieve data from FEMA’s API without needing any technical knowledge of APIs.

-In accordance with the openFEMA terms and conditions: This product uses the Federal Emergency Management Agency’s OpenFEMA API, but is not endorsed by FEMA.
+In accordance with the open\_fema terms and conditions: This product uses the Federal Emergency Management Agency’s Open FEMA API, but is not endorsed by FEMA.
 The Federal Government or FEMA cannot vouch for the data or analyses derived from these data after the data have been retrieved from the Agency’s website(s).
-Guidance on FEMA’s preffered citation for openFEMA data can be found at:
+Guidance on FEMA’s preffered citation for Open FEMA data can be found at:
 <https://www.fema.gov/about/openfema/terms-conditions>

 ## Why rfema?